13 best things to do in Canberra: city guide

 READ ALSO: The best 5-day itinerary for Melbourne

-Where Is Canberra and how to get to Canberra
+How to get to Canberra

 You can also catch a train from Sydney or Melbourne to Canberra’s central station.
 Bus services are available from Sydney.
 In addition, several coach companies operate between Canberra and other Australian cities.